RxLaboratory/Bluik/src-docs/docs/index.md

 Duik for Blender tries to address these issues by using a modular system, with low, mid and high-level tools.
 Low-level tools are more advanced and modular, as high-level tools are pretty standard auto-rigs for limbs or complete characters.
 The rigs created by Duik have all controls needed for a perfect animation (there are no compromise on usability), but always built with a priority on intuitivity and easiness (controls are sorted out based on their importance, there are no unnecessary control).

 For now, Duik for Blender only includes low-level tools for controllers creation, which will be used to build high-level auto-rigs.
+The first goal for the upcoming versions of *Duik for Blender*, is to build robust, useful, and modular tools for advanced and professionnal riggers.
-One of the goal for future development of *Duik for Blender* is to make it easy to use for beginners with automatic tools and auto-rigs working the same way as *Duik for After Effects*, with the same process (Armature -> Autorig -> Details).
+Another goal for future development of *Duik for Blender* is to make it easy to use for beginners with automatic tools and auto-rigs working the same way as *Duik for After Effects*, with the same process (Armature -> Autorig -> Details).

 ## 2D (Cut-out)